 My early life experiences left me vigilant to the needs of others.
 My inquisitive nature means I love the detective element of counselling – working out how to meet the needs of clients and creating the right environment to help them move forward.

-Also, my background in speech and language has proved to be really helpful – I learned how catastrophic communication difficulties can be, for the individuals and for their relationships
+Also, my background in speech and language has proved to be really helpful – I learned how catastrophic communication difficulties can be, for individuals and their relationships

 I’m fascinated by sex, it’s clearly an interesting subject.
 Sex is intimacy in action.
 In addition, I like working with couples and taking them from troubled to empowered.